aws-samples/serverless-patterns/lambda-microvm-dta/README.md

 This pattern runs an **untrusted artifact** inside an isolated AWS Lambda MicroVM and decides whether to pass or fail a CI/CD pipeline based on **how the artifact actually behaves** — not on what it claims about itself.
 A sandbox supervisor launches the artifact and a set of collectors observe it from the outside; a small rule engine turns those observations into a deterministic verdict.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-microvm-dta

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.